SWTOR-Slicers/WikiPedia/README.md

-## TORCommunity.com's functionality is currently diminished out of a recent server storage failure.
-As several of the site's tools are necessary for following our guides on Player Character and NPC recreation, we'll keep you updated on its restoration.<br>• At this time, the Character Designer's armor gear search doesn't work, so, one can only create new characters in their underwear.<br>• Importing previous characters' `IMPORT_THIS.json` files fully works, including their armor gear.<br>• The database is up and NPCs and other elements are searchable and exportable.
+## TORCommunity.com's functionality is currently diminished out of a recent server storage failure: <br><br>• The Character Designer's armor gear search doesn't work yet, but it can read the armor entries in previously exported characters and process them.
+So, as a temporary solution, we can change them manually to export the armor pieces we want.
+It's actually very easy: [TORC Character Designer: Manually Creating Armor Sets.](https://github.com/SWTOR-Slicers/WikiPedia/wiki/TORC-Character-Designer:-Manually-Creating-Armor-Sets)<br><br>• Everything else in the site works: the database is up and NPCs and other elements are searchable and exportable.

+***

 ### If your main interest is recreating your Player Characters or your favorite NPCs in [Blender](https://blender.org/), the popular, free 3D app, or use it as an intermediate step to bring them to other apps, we can direct you straight to [this guide on how to do it in the most automated, hassle free way so far](https://github.com/SWTOR-Slicers/WikiPedia/wiki/locating-swtor-characters-assets-automatically).